Search policies and procedures by title or keyword

 If a faculty member suspects that a violation of academic integrity has occurred, the procedure below will be followed:

-Within ten (10) working days of discovering the alleged violation the faculty member will notify the student in writing of the alleged charges and the right of appeal (see current catalogue under, “Appeal and Change of Grade.”)
+Within ten (10) working days of discovering the alleged violation the faculty member will notify the student in writing of the alleged charges and the right of appeal (see current catalogue under, “Appeal and Change of Final Grade.”)
 No penalty will be imposed until the student has been informed of the charge and has been given ten (10) working days to respond and present a defense.
 The student must be given an opportunity to personally meet with the faculty member.
 In the event the faculty member is not available, the Department Head of the course may serve as proxy and work with the student to resolve the issue.

 In addition to the academic actions described previously, if an act of academic dishonesty is particularly egregious or repeated, judicial sanctions may be imposed.
 If the faculty member, department head, or dean believes that a particular violation of academic integrity warrants disciplinary sanctions such as probation, suspension, or expulsion, the academic dean who has administrative authority over the course may file a written complaint with the Chief Student Conduct Officer for disposition of the matter through the procedures outlined in the Code of Student Conduct.
 If there have been repeated acts of academic dishonesty by the student, the dean of the student’s major or the Chief Student Conduct Officer may initiate judicial procedures as outlined in the Code of Student Conduct.